COMING SOON: The next Catalyst Grant call will be in early 2019. Please check back for updates!

 The University of Waterloo has set aging as a priority research focus in its strategic plan.
 As a result, the University of Waterloo established the Network for Aging Research (NAR) in 2014 to serve as a networking tool for researchers who are conducting research in aging, and to foster collaborative aging research across campus through grant programs and other initiatives.
 The NAR and its grant programs are supported by the Provost’s office; the number of grant programs and dollar amounts are determined on an annual basis.
 Proposals are reviewed and approved by the NAR Advisory Committee, and administered in coordination with the Office of Research.

 NAR invites qualified researchers from the University of Waterloo to submit applications for exploratory research or new aspects of current research, across a variety of aging-related domains.
 In June 2017, NAR hosted community members, including those who work or volunteer with older adults, and researchers at a symposium involving an aging research priority setting activity.
 (More information on this process is available here: https://uwaterloo.ca/network-for-aging-research/events/nar-spring-2017-symposium).
-For this call, NAR is strongly encouraging researchers to propose projects that are aligned with one of the identified priorities.
 The top 10 priorities are listed below:

 - Social isolation